The name of the script.

 functions, the unsafeWindow

-object and some powerful window functions.
+object and some powerful window

 // @grant GM_setValue